-Here at Woven we love advertising.
+Advertising, it's an art form.
 A slightly odd thing to say, perhaps, but we’re not alone.
-William Bernbach, a giant of American advertising in the 1960s and 70s, said of his profession: ‘Advertising is fundamentally persuasion, and persuasion happens to be not a science but an art.’
+Bill Bernbach, a giant of American advertising, said of his profession: ‘Advertising is fundamentally persuasion, and persuasion happens to be not a science but an art.’
 And who doesn’t want to be an artist?

-The question of whether advertising is an artform is best left to the academics, but there is no doubt about either its effectiveness or cultural relevance.
-Fond memories of childhood TV ads abound: ‘For mash, get Smash’; ‘Follow the bear’; ‘It does exactly what it says on the tin’; those bizarre and strangely menacing Kinder Surprise ads - Ebo Shakey!
+Whether art or science, there's no doubt about advertising's effectiveness and cultural relevance.
+Fond memories of childhood TV ads abound: ‘For mash, get Smash’; ‘Follow the bear’; ‘It does exactly what it says on the tin’; those bizarre and strangely menacing Kinder Surprise ads — Ebo Shakey!
 Chocadooby!

 Great advertising is the product of blood, sweat and tears.
 It is distilled, triple-strength, cold-filtered, turbocharged.
-It’s a neutron star: super-dense and throbbing with potential.
-Done right, it packs more creativity and intelligence into a few fleeting moments than is found in entire TV series.
+It’s a neutron star: super-dense and pulsing with potential.
+Done right, it packs more creativity and intelligence into a few moments than is found in entire TV series.

 Now, that sounds like an artform to us.